vouksh/PingLogger/README.md

   * You can't edit this field.
 It is populated by the program with the IP address of what is input above.
   * In this example, 172.217.6.14 is the IP address for google.com.
 * ![Interval](Resources/Help/IntervalBox.jpg)
-  * This is where you specify how long (in milliseconds) to wait inbetween pings. **This is regardless of Timeout!**
+  * This is where you specify how long (in milliseconds) to wait in between pings. **This is regardless of Timeout!**
   * If your timeout is longer than your interval, the responses can appear out of order!
 * ![WarningThreshold](Resources/Help/WarningBox.jpg)
   * This is where you specify the response time at which you consider it to be a little too long, but not long enough to be a timeout.
   * This can help you find network slowdowns.
 So if something is supposed to respond in 10-15ms, but you're getting over 100ms, then it's considered a warning, and is marked as such in the logs.
 * ![localimage](Resources/Help/TimeoutBox.jpg)
   * This is where you specify how long you want to wait before considering a ping to be dropped, or timed out.
-  * *Caveat: If you set this less than ~500ms, the application will still recieve the ping back, but it will still be marked timed out!
+  * *Caveat: If you set this less than ~500ms, the application will still receive the ping back, but it will still be marked timed out!
 * ![PacketSize](Resources/Help/PacketSizeBox.jpg)
   * *This should only be changed if you know what you're doing*
   * You can specify the size of the ICMP packet that gets sent.